Author: Paige Lynch

 Vegan Cashew Cream Cheese

 This silky smooth cashew cream tastes so indulgent spread on a bagel, made into a flavorful dip or ultra creamy sauce.
 It is simple to make and the flavor possibilities are nearly endless.
-Included in this post are six different variations to cater to your tastes and multiple recipe ideas.
+Included in this post are four different variations to cater to your tastes and multiple recipe ideas.
 Culturing the cream cheese is an optional step.

 Cook Time10 minutes